 Bollywood Veggies.
 100 Neo Tiew Road, Singapore 719026.
 Call +65 6898 5001 to order.

 Housed in a charming colonial-style bungalow, The Summerhouse is a unique dining destination that sits on a former air base.
-Located in the north-eastern part of Singapore, this rustic establishment can be a little difficult to find, so we suggest making your trip here via taxi or private-hire car when travel is made possible again.
+Located in the north-eastern part of Singapore, this rustic establishment can be a little difficult to find, so we suggest looking into either a taxi or private-hire car when planning for your trip.

 By supporting a farming collective of growers, producers and kelongs (traditional offshore platforms built for fishing), the establishment promotes sustainable practices and ensures that fresh seasonal produce are used in every dish such as the fresh red snapper served with vine ripe tomatoes or risotto made with locally-farmed mushrooms.

 You can also take a leisurely stroll in their sprawling garden curated by Edible Garden City, an urban farming social enterprise, which champions the ‘Grown our Own Food’ movement in Singapore.

 The restaurant boasts both a dinner and a brunch menu, with dishes such as duck leg confit, red snapper with black olives and charred artichokes and chicken breast with abalone mushrooms.

 The Summerhouse.
 3 Park Lane, Singapore 798387. +65 8809 5840.

 Wed-Fri 6am-10pm; Sat & Sun 11.30am-3pm, 6-10pm.

 Set amidst the lush foliage of Dempsey Hill, Open Farm Community prides itself on the freshness of its Western-inspired cuisine focusing on locally sourced and seasonal produce.
 The restaurant supports a large network of local and Southeast Asian organic growers and herders in agriculture.